Admission Requirements for the String Instruments Division

 Mandolin

-1. A movement from a violin or cello partita by J. S. Bach
+1. A movement from a violin partita or a cello suite by J. S. Bach

 2. A movement from a Baroque concerto for mandolin or violin